Sierre coach crash: Cause

-The exact cause of the crash has not yet been determined.
+The exact cause of the crash was never completely determined.
+Investigators eventually concluded the driver of the bus made an error in handling the bus, but could not elaborate as to the specifics of the error or why the driver made it.
 Tests revealed the driver was not intoxicated with alcohol, did not suffer a heart attack or any other sudden illness, and prosecutors stated he was not exceeding the 100 km/h (62 mph) speed limit at the time of the crash.
 Experts have narrowed the cause of the crash to either driver fatigue or some sort of undetected medical issue.
 Police said that the coach, operated by Aarschot-based Top Tours, a company with an "excellent reputation", was a modern and well-maintained vehicle, and that the children had all been wearing the fitted seatbelts at the time of impact.
+The inconclusive outcome of the investigations into the accident was met with anger from parents of the victims.

 Both drivers and all four teachers upon the coach died in the accident.
 However, 24 of the 46 children aboard the vehicle survived and some were able to provide witness statements.

 The design of the turnout area, which ended abruptly in a concrete wall, contributed to the severity of the crash.

-This accident was reminiscent of the 1988 Måbødalen bus accident in Norway, where a Swedish bus whose brakes had failed collided with the concrete arch at the exit of a long and very steep tunnel.